A Field and Its Forms

 What might this look like for us as writers?

 Perhaps it means acknowledging our own positionalities within broader educational systems.
 We need to understand that not all of our peers who are interested in studying the long nineteenth century can do so on equal terms.
+Depending on where and who we are, some folks can participate more than we can, others less.
 We should recognize the power structures that make it riskier for some participants in the academy to choose how they publish than others.
 As we identify our own privileges within this system, we should leverage them to address the power imbalances in our disciplines.

 Within this project, I have tried to reflect these values by exploring circulation options for my work that are not under paywall.
-My institution provides instructions that say that we ought to deposit completed dissertations to Gale-Cengage’s ProQuest database, and while the repository does now offer the option for people to publish their dissertations OA by paying them more money, I have viewed it as my duty to research all of my options.
+My institution provides instructions that say that we ought to deposit completed dissertations to Gale-Cengage’s ProQuest database, and while the repository does now offer the option for people to publish their dissertations OA by paying the company more money, I have viewed it as my duty to research all of my options.
 Among the hidden labors of this project are the hours I have spent researching UW-Madison’s open repository involvement and seeking information from the graduate school about exceptions to the ProQuest policy.
+Spoiler: as of 2019, there aren’t any exceptions to the ProQuest policy.

 What might this look like for us as educators?

 Perhaps it means recognizing that teaching students how to do the work of literary studies also means teaching them how to navigate our beleaguered archives.
 It means telling them about tools like UnPaywall or the Open Access button, resources that allow internet users to identify versions of scholarly texts that are not locked away within a proprietary database.
 It means striving to provide legal access to affordable learning materials when possible, recognizing that this makes the most difference to students with the largest financial burdens.
 It also means paying very careful attention to the tools we bring into our classrooms and how they shape how our students interact with our archive.